We are a small gathering space on the ancestral lands of the Mohican [Moh He Con Neew] people (the Stockbridge-Munsee Mohican) people.

 justin adkins (he/him/dude)

 justin is a trans guy known for his passion for community.
-He first called what is now called Williamstown as his home from 2007-2016. justin grew herbs and vegetables at his home micro-farm in Williamstown, MA and then with Rebecca in Meadville, PA at their home micro-farm, The Fannie Lou Hamer Micro-Farm.
+He has lived in hills of Western Mass and Southern VT since 2004. justin grew herbs and vegetables at his home micro-farm in Williamstown, MA and then with Rebecca in Meadville, PA at their home micro-farm, The Fannie Lou Hamer Micro-Farm.

 justin has a Masters Degree in Management of Mission Driven Organizations from Marlboro College in Marlboro, VT.
 He worked with local businesses and organizations throughout Berkshire County developing their websites, logos, and social media plans from 2007-2016.